 Scientists generally agree that the syndrome has four stages, with the major damage to communications capability occurring in stage two.
 As the stage progresses, spoken language and movement are affected, leading to difficulties communicating.

-As the user’s skill grow, their Tobii Dynavox solution can grow and adapt with them, giving them a way of communicating with the world around them via the internet, social networks and text messaging, and allowing them to maximize their opportunities both socially and in education.
+As the user’s skill grow, their communication solution can grow and adapt with them, giving them a way of communicating with the world around them via the internet, social networks and text messaging, and allowing them to maximise their opportunities both socially and in education.